 Train up a child in the way he should go: and when he is old, he will not depart from it – Proverbs 22:6.

-When our children are priority in our life and we make time for them and let them know how much we love them and appreciate them, we will be able to talk to them about anything, this also goes for our grand-children.
+When our children are a priority in our lives and we make time for them and let them know how much we love them and appreciate them, we will be able to talk to them about anything, this also goes for our grand-children.
 Then when it comes time for us to discipline them, they will be more inclined to listen to what we have to say rather than rebel against our advice and correction.
-Relationship is the best foundation for instructions.
+A relationship is the best foundation for instructions.
 Without it, our home is just a house where different people live.